640 South State StreetDover, Delaware 19901

-As you begin the third trimester, your physician/midwife may change the schedule of your prenatal visits from monthly to every two weeks.
+As you begin the third trimester, your healthcare provider or midwife may change the schedule of your prenatal visits from monthly to every 2 weeks.
 Your prenatal visits may be scheduled once every week in the last month.
-This schedule will depend upon your medical condition, the growth and development of the fetus, and your physician/midwife's preference.
+This schedule will depend on your medical condition, the growth and development of the fetus, and your healthcare provider or midwife's preference.

 Toward the later weeks of the pregnancy (started at approximately the 38th week), a pelvic exam may be done to determine the dilation and effacement of the cervix.
-Your physician/midwife will also ask about any contractions and discuss labor and delivery procedures.
+Your healthcare provider or midwife will also ask about any contractions and discuss labor and delivery procedures.

 The third trimester marks the home stretch, as the mother-to-be prepares for the delivery of her baby.
 The fetus is continuing to grow in weight and size and the body systems finish maturing.
 The mother may feel more uncomfortable now as she continues to gain weight and begins to have false labor contractions (called Braxton-Hicks contractions).

-During the third trimester, it is a good idea to start taking childbirth classes in preparation for the big day - especially in the case of first pregnancies.
+During the third trimester, it is a good idea to start taking childbirth classes in preparation for the big day.
+This is especially true in the case of first pregnancies.
 Breastfeeding is best for your baby.
-Talk with your health care provider about the benefits of breast milk.
+Talk with your healthcare provider about the benefits of breast milk.

 During the third trimester, both the mother's body and fetus continue to grow and change.

 During the third trimester, the fetus continues to grow in size and weight.
 The lungs are still maturing and the fetus begins to position itself head-down.
-By the end of the third trimester, the fetus is about 19 to 21 inches long and weighs, on average, six to nine pounds.
+By the end of the third trimester, the fetus is about 19 to 21 inches long and weighs, on average, 6 to 9 pounds.
 Fetal development during the third trimester includes: